vespa-engine/documentation/en/faq.md

 </pre>

 #### Does Vespa support early termination of matching and ranking?
-Yes, this can be accomplished by configuring [match-phase](reference/schema-reference.html#match-phase) in the ranking profile,  or by adding a range query item using *hitLimit* to the query tree, see [capped numeric range search](reference/query-language-reference.html#numeric).
+Yes, this can be accomplished by configuring [match-phase](reference/schema-reference.html#match-phase) in the rank profile,  or by adding a range query item using *hitLimit* to the query tree, see [capped numeric range search](reference/query-language-reference.html#numeric).
 Both methods require an *attribute* field with *fast-search*.
 The capped range query is faster but beware that if there are other restrictive filters in the query one might end up with 0 hits.
 The additional filters are applied as a post filtering